Wrongful Termination Lawyer in San Diego Explains Your Legal Options

 Steps to Take When You Lose Your Job in California

-It is important to take the following steps to determine wrongful termination:
+Moreover, it is important to take the following steps to determine wrongful termination:

 - Document everything.
 Gather important documents such as: